Non-Abelian extension of the aether term and the Gribov problem: The Gribov-Zwanziger quantization procedure in the Landau gauge

+From \eqref{gribovpropagator}, it is clear that after Gribov's restriction, the gluon propagator displays complex conjugate poles, which prevents {assigning} an asymptotic single particle interpretation to it, in the sense that its K\"all\'en-Lehmann representation is not always positive, meaning that the rotation from Euclidean space to Minkowski space is not well-defined \cite{Sorella:2010it}.

-Since our effective Lorentz-broken YM theory, accounting for the CPT-even aether term, still displays gauge freedom, it is interesting and important study the effects of such an aether term in the gap equation in the Landau gauge.
+Since our effective Lorentz-breaking YM theory, including the CPT-even aether term, still displays gauge freedom, it is interesting and important to study the effects of such an aether term on the gap equation in the Landau gauge.